fortrabbit/legal/security-measures.md

 last reviewed on March 23rd, 2020

-**It's our duty to keep the infrastructure secure.** While we don’t like to expose too much detail — as secrecy is part of security — the following technical and organizational measures may give you some confidence:
+**It's our duty to keep the infrastructure secure.** While we don't like to expose too much detail — as secrecy is part of security — the following technical and organizational measures may give you some confidence:

 ## Service scope

 fortrabbit provides a hosting self-service, granting clients access to technical systems to store and process code via PHP.
 Clients can store data on a file system and in databases.
 Think of fortrabbit as a meta-hosting service, or something like a middleware.

 ## Data centers

-fortrabbit's physical infrastructure is hosted and managed within Amazon’s secure data centers on Amazon Web Service (AWS) technology.
+fortrabbit's physical infrastructure is hosted and managed within Amazon's secure data centers on Amazon Web Service (AWS) technology.
 These data centers are certified under a number of security standards, including:

 * ISO 27001
 * SOC 1 and SOC 2/SSAE 16/ISAE 3402